Local contact homology and applications: Local contact homology

 \subsubsection{Local chain complexes}

 Throughout Section~\ref{lch_section} we fix $\H = (\xi,X,\omega)$, an isolated closed $X$-orbit $\gamma=(x,T)$, and assume $\H$ is special for $\gamma$ as in Definition~\ref{special_strs}.
 Since $\gamma$ is isolated, we will fix an isolating neighborhood $K$ of $\gamma$.
-Moreover, as explained in~\ref{sp_strs_section}, perhaps after shrinking $K$, we can always perturb $\H$ to an arbitrarily $C^\infty$-close $\H'=(\xi',X',\omega')$ so that all $X'$-orbits in $K$ homotopic to $\gamma$ are non-degenerate.
-We refer to $\H'$ as a {\bf non-degenerate perturbation of $\H$}.
-This notion depends on $K$ and on the homotopy class of $\gamma$ (in $K$).
+Moreover, as explained in \S~\ref{sp_strs_section}, perhaps after shrinking $K$, we can always perturb $\H$ to an arbitrarily $C^\infty$-close $\H'=(\xi',X',\omega')$ so that all closed $X'$-orbits in $K$ homotopic to $\gamma$ (in $K$) are nondegenerate.
+We refer to $\H'$ as a {\bf nondegenerate perturbation of $\H$}.
+This notion depends on $K$ and $\gamma$.